theapsgroup/basex-gradle-starter/README.md

 you point `org.basex.WEBPATH` property in `gradle.properties` to).

+## Create a runnable server jar

+You can combine all the needed jar files and create a so-called fat jar.
+This allows you to run BaseX as a jar (easy to deploy).

+    gradlew jar

+This will create a jar (we do not have local classes yet) inside `build/libs`.
+The task will build both a jar with local code and another one with all dependencies (postfixed with `-all`).

+Run the server:

+    java -Dorg.basex.dbpath=basex/data
+         -Dorg.basex.repopath=basex/repo
+         -Dorg.basex.webpath=basex/web
+         -jar build/libs/basex-gradle-start-0.1-all.jar

+Note that you will have to pass the paths (and possibly other settings).
+In this case I passed the paths to the project files.
+You can also use all the regular basexhttp command-line arguments if you wish.

+For example start the HTTP server on a different port:

+    java -Dorg.basex.dbpath=basex/data
+         -Dorg.basex.repopath=basex/repo
+         -Dorg.basex.webpath=basex/web
+         -jar build/libs/basex-gradle-start-0.1-all.jar
+         -h1234

+The name of the jar is the name of the project.
+The version is set from within `build.gradle`.

+To connect to this server you could also use the same jar (from another shell window):

+    java -cp build/lib/basex-gradle-start-0.1-all.jar org.basex.BaseXClient

-## Why so many dependencies listed?
+## Why are so many dependencies listed, aren't they part of the BaseX POM?

 This is a Gradle limitation.
-Gradle doesn't follow transitive dependencies that are declared (in the Maven POM) as optional.
+Gradle doesn't follow transitive dependencies that are declared as optional.
 This makes sense but it's a bit unfortunate that to include these optional libraries they have to be explicitly listed in the build script.

 ## TODO

+- Package other files as part of fat jar
 - Provide arguments for query tasks
 - Test task
 - Packaging as WAR for Tomcat etc.